-"NYSDEC correspondence from October 16, 2019 requests an alternative "in which no disturbance is proposed within the NYSDEC wetlands jurisdiction" and where "a setback of more than 100 feet" from NYSDEC wetlands is provided.
+This comment is excerpted as follows: "NYSDEC correspondence from October 16, 2019 requests an alternative "in which no disturbance is proposed within the NYSDEC wetlands jurisdiction" and where "a setback of more than 100 feet" from NYSDEC wetlands is provided.
 Address this request."

-The Final Scoping document did not include an alternative wherein no disturbance is proposed within the 100-foot freshwater wetland buffer area, but did ask that the Applicant address NYSDEC recommendations.
-The conceptual plan for Alternative 2 in the Draft EIS shows that there is sufficient room in each of the nine (9) lots within the 100-foot buffer for wetland N-13 for development to avoid encroaching into that wetland jurisdictional buffer.
-For the lots along the west side of Fresh Pond Road opposite Fresh Pond, and for the recharge basin adjacent to amended wetland N-8, these would encroach into the corresponding 100-foot jurisdictional areas, so that NYSDEC permits or re-design to avoid such encroachments would be required.
+The Final Scoping document did not include an alternative wherein no disturbance is proposed within the 100-foot freshwater wetland buffer area.
+Nevertheless, the conceptual plan for Alternative 2 in the Draft EIS show that there is sufficient room in each of the nine (9) lots within the 100-foot buffer for development without encroaching into the wetland jurisdictional buffer.
 For Draft EIS Alternatives 3 through 6, the clustered development design enables the complete avoidance of any encroachment into the wetland buffer.
 It is noted that the proposed project has been updated to address NYSDEC correspondence, and NYSDEC is a separate permitting agency that will ultimately issue their own permits and or determinations of no-jurisdiction.